uptonking/note4yaoo/lib-fwk-orm-sequelize-examples.md

 # utils
 - https://github.com/mujz/pg-search-sequelize /201711/js/inactive
   - Postgres full-text search in Node.js and Sequelize.
+  - This library makes use of Postgres full-text search and Materialized Views to run fast, powerful, and simple search queries
   - https://github.com/mujz/pg-search-sequelize-example /js/inactive
     - An example use case of pg-search-sequelize